AlfredGranson/pcrm/README.md

 You can now visit the application by going to [http://localhost:4000/](http://localhost:4000/)

 ## Tests
-Run outisde of the container in the root of the application
+Run outisde of the container in the root of the application:

 ```
 docker compose run --rm -e MIX_ENV=test phoenix mix test